The tools you need to get the job done

 Includes directions for taking the pledge on the microsite and sharing their pledge on social media using hashtags; #LocksSaveLives, #opioids, #chooseprevention, #PreventCoalition

-Opioids play a role in 1 in 5 deaths among young adults.
+Opioids played a role in 1 in 5 deaths among young adults in 2023.

-7% of WA state 12th graders misused prescription drugs in the past 30 days—that’s 1.5 times higher than the national average.
+3% of Washington 12th graders misused prescription drugs in the past 30 days.

-More than half of young adults who misuse prescription opioids got them from a friend or family member.
+Nearly half of young adults who misused prescription opioids got them from a friend or family member.

 11 x 17 Posters